Explore the science of life from minute strands of DNA to complex ecosystems that stretch for miles and miles.

 As an environmental biology major you’ll experience:

-- Minors in biology and neuroscience
+- Minors in neuroscience, anthropology, computing, criminal justice, and sustainability)

 - Opportunities for local, national, and international field studies